Slow Baja Safari

 The NORRA Mexican 1000, and NORRA 500 “Celebrate the Past, while Forging the Future.”
-Competitors participate in historic and restored race vehicles, as well as motorcycles, ATV’s, and modern race cars, and trucks; but what if you don’t own a racecar?
+Competitors participate in historic and restored race vehicles, as well as motorcycles, ATV’s, and modern race cars and trucks, but what if you don’t own a racecar?
 Well, the “Happiest Race On Earth!” is for everyone who loves the spectacular scenery, food, and rich culture of Baja; you don’t need to own a race car.
-The Safari class also runs the length of the Peninsula, but at a much more leisurely pace.
+The Slow Baja Safari class is for you and your street-legal vehicle.

 Click on the desired topic(s) below.
 Questions?
 Text us at +1 844-566-7726.

 Watch this space for Rally Alerts as they are posted.
 If you’re not getting our notifications, be sure to log into your NORRA account and subscribe with your mobile phone number.

 |Hospitality Package||Details coming soon|

 |Cabo Awards Ceremony Only||100|

 |Fri.
 April 23||Registration / Tech / Welcome Fiesta in Ensenada|

 |Sat.
 April 24||Registration / Tech / Drivers Meeting in Ensenada|

 |Sun.
 April 25||Ensenada ~ San Felipe / finish line celebration|